Ruby Myers: Film career

-Ruby Myers was born in 1907 in Pune.
-The self-named Sulochana was among the early Eurasian female stars of Indian Cinema.
+The self-named Sulochana was among the early female stars of Indian cinema.

 She was working as a telephone operator when she was approached by Mohan Bhavnani of Kohinoor Film Company to work in films.
 She initially turned him down as acting was regarded as quite a dubious profession for women those days.
 However Bhavnani persisted and she finally agreed, despite having no knowledge of acting.
 She became a star under Bhavnani's direction at Kohinoor before moving on to the Imperial Film Company where she became the highest paid movie star in the country.

 Among her popular films were Typist Girl (1926), Balidaan (1927) and Wildcat of Bombay (1927).

 Three romantic films in 1928-29 with director R.S.
 Chaudhari - Madhuri (1928), Anarkali (1928) and Indira B.A.
 (1929) saw her at her peak of fame in the silent film era.
 When a short film on Mahatma Gandhi inaugurating a khadi exhibition was shown, alongside it was added a popular dance of Sulochana's from Madhuri, synchronised with sound effects.

 With the coming of sound, Sulochana found a lull in her career, as it now required an actor to be proficient in Hindustani.
 Taking a year off to learn the language, she made a comeback with the talkie version of Madhuri (1932).

-Further talkie versions of her silent hits followed, with Indira (now an) M.A.
-(1934), Anarkali (1935) and Bombay ki Billi (1936).
+Further talkie versions of her silent hits followed, with Indira [now an] M.A.
+(1934), Anarkali (1935) and Bombay Ki Billi (1936).
 Sulochana was back with a bang.
-She was drawing a salary of Rs 5000 per month, she had the sleekest of cars (Chevrolet 1935) and one of the biggest heroes of the silent era, D. Billimoria, as her lover with whom she worked exclusively between 1933 and 1939.
-They were an extremely popular pair - his John Barrymore-style opposite her Oriental 'Queen of Romance' But once their love story ended so did their careers.
+She was drawing a salary of Rs.
+5000 per month, she had the sleekest of cars (Chevrolet 1935) and one of the biggest heroes of the silent era, D. Billimoria, as her lover with whom she worked exclusively between 1933 and 1939.
+They were an extremely popular pair - his John Barrymore-style opposite her Oriental 'Queen of Romance'.
+But once their love story ended so did their careers.
 Sulochana left Imperial to find few offers forthcoming.
 She tried making a comeback with character roles but even these were few.

-However, she still had the power to excite controversy.
+Sulochana established her own film studio, Rubi Pics, in the mid-1930s.

 In 1947, Morarji Desai banned Jugnu, because it showed the "morally reprehensible" act of an aging fellow professor falling for Sulochana's vintage charms.
 In 1953, she acted in her third Anarkali, but this time in a supporting role as Salim's mother.
-Her films include Cinema Queen (1926), Typist Girl (1926), Balidaan (1927), Wild Cat of Bombay, in which she played eight different characters, which was remade as Bambai Ki Billi (1936); Madhuri (1928), which was re-released with sound in 1932; Anarkali (1928), remade in 1945; Indira BA (1929); Heer Ranjah (1929), and many others, such as Baaz (1953).